dorucioclea/feel-safe-app/README.md

 # ionic-blueprint Readme
 This project was made with ❤️ in Berlin by the great team at [prototype.berlin GmbH](https://www.prototype.berlin/).

+As the names says this project serves as a setup for scaffolding a new app.
+All you need is to follow the Table of Contents eh voilà your new app is ready to build and use.
+All the necessary key features are already there.

 ## Table of Contents
 1. Setup & Build/Release
 2. Architecture overview